 Usually, mission-critical systems are an area where on-premise ops teams would spend a lot of time establishing regular backup and archiving processes.
 Sometimes that might go as far as to include off-site storage of hard drives, so you end up with geographic separation as well as logical separation of your backups from your production systems.

-Objection 4: Our security and privacy issues won’t let us move to the cloud
+Cloud adoption objection 4: Our security and privacy issues present cloud migration challenges

 It seems like we hear about another major data breach nearly every month.
 The risk to a company’s reputation in the event of a breach is tremendous.
 Certain industries like finance, e-commerce, and healthcare are especially sensitive to security and privacy issues.
 Those concerns can make it seem really alluring to keep all your data on-premise—behind a set of policies and processes to keep it locked away from any intruders.